6 Email Marketing Hacks that Will Help You Make More Money This Holiday Season

 Want another reason to target your emails?
 While working with their clients, our Marketing Advisors team has seen targeted emails more than double clients’ open rates, on average.
 With an average open rate of 16.33% increasing all the way up to an average of 39.2%.
 And some targeted email campaigns have reached an open rate as high as 82%

 2. Focus on mobile

-53 percent of consumers who shopped online last holiday season did so on a smartphone or tablet.
+This year, 73% of shoppers plan to use their smartphone or tablet to research or make a purchase this holiday season.
 Combine this with the fact that more than half of all emails are now opened on a mobile device, and it’s clear that mobile needs to be at the center of your holiday marketing plans.